smithy-lang/smithy-rs/design/src/rfcs/rfc0024_endpoints_20.md

 Endpoints 2.0 defines a rules language for resolving endpoints.
 The Rust SDK will code-generate Rust code from this intermediate language and use this to create service-specific endpoint resolvers.

-Endpoints 2.0 will be a native Smithy feature and be available for vanilla SDKs as well as the AWS SDK.
+Endpoints 2.0 will be a Smithy-native feature available for both vanilla SDKs and the AWS SDK.

 <!-- The "Terminology" section is optional but is really useful for defining the technical terms you're using in the RFC -->
 Terminology
 -----------

 - **Smithy-native**: In reference to features/code that is _not_ AWS specific and is supported for all Smithy clients.
-- **Rules language**: A JSON-based rules language used to resolve endpoints
+- **Rules language**: A JSON-based rules language used to resolve endpoints.
 - [**Smithy Endpoint**](#the-endpoint-struct): An endpoint, as returned from the rules-language.
 This contains a URI, headers, and configuration map of `String -> Document`.
-This must undergo [another level of transformation](#converting-a-smithy-endpoint-to-an-aws-endpoint) before it can be used as an `AwsEndpoint`.
+This must undergo [another level of transformation](#converting-a-smithy-endpoint-to-an-aws-endpoint) before it can be used send a request.
-- **AWS Endpoint**: An endpoint with explicit signing configuration applied.
-AWS Endpoints need to contain region & service metadata to control signing.
+- **AWS Endpoint**: A deprecated/removed struct the combines an endpoint with signing information.
+In Endpoints 2.0, a single middleware stage adds metadata from a [Smithy endpoint](#the-endpoint-struct) into the property bag.
 - **Middleware**: A transformation applied to a request, prior to request dispatch
 - **Endpoint Parameters**: A code-generated structure for each service which contains service-specific (and general) endpoint parameters.
+- **Client context parameters**: Endpoint rules can define additional parameters that should be added onto the client to control endpoint selection.

 <!-- Explain how users will use this new feature and, if necessary, how this compares to the current user experience -->
 The user experience if this RFC is implemented